 The Petitioner would like to submit that in the Business Plan Petition the Petitioner has sought only for approval of sales for EHT category as a whole without providing the breakup of the IEHT and Ferro Alloys category.
-Even in the Business plan order dated 16.11.2023 at Page No.25 under Table 3.13 the Hon'ble Commission has approved a consolidated sale of 812.84 MU in 2024-25, 894.13 MU in 2025-26 and 983.54 MU in 2026-17 at EHV category.
+Even in the Business plan order dated 16.11.2023 at Page No.25 under Table 3.13 the Hon'ble Commission has approved a consolidated sale of 812.84 MU in 2024-25, 894.13 MU in 2025-26 and b) Distribution Losses and Energy Balance for the Control Period

+983.54 MU in 2026-17 at EHV category.
 Further, the Petitioner would like to submit that the breakup of the IEHT and FAEHT category has been provided in compliance with the directions of the Hon'ble Commission in the instant Petition.